AdityaBavadekar/Messenger/PrivacyPolicy.md

 ### Data we collect automatically.

-On each login to Messenger we collect your activity using following data for protection and security :
+On each login to Wave Messenger we collect your activity using following data for protection and security :

   - Data about your account and app usage and an automatically generated internal account ID
   - Your IP address